 Marygold Walsh-Dilley’s research focuses on agrarian change and rural development, moral economies, indigeneity, and globalization, primarily in the Bolivian Andes.
 She works closely with Professor Wendy Wolford in her capacity as Associate Director for Economic Development at the Atkinson Center for a Sustainable Future.

-Lindy Williams's academic interests are focused geographically in Southeast Asia and the United States, and substantively in the areas of family sociology and how family processes and dynamics affect are influenced by changing social, economic, and environmental conditions.
+Lindy Williams's academic interests are focused geographically in Southeast Asia and substantively in the areas of family sociology and population dynamics.
+Her research examines how both are influenced by changing social, economic, and environmental conditions.